lfcipriani/tweet-jukebox/README.md

 * Twitter Streaming API
 * Network

-The intention is to install everything in a Raspberry Pi and have a standalone radio, but it will work on any OS that supports the resources.
+You can run on any device and OS that supports these softwares.
+I'm running everything on a Raspberry Pi

-More instructions coming soon...
+More instructions soon...

+Copyright 2015 Luis Cipriani.
+Under Apache v2 License terms